Column chart in Yandex DataLens

 - Drag one or more measures from the dataset to the Y section.
 The values will be displayed as columns on the Y-axis.

-By default, a stacked chart is displayed if you have multiple measures.
+- By default, a stacked chart is displayed if you have more than one measure.

 Creating a grouped column chart